liz753/push_swap/README.md

 ## Tips for 42 students
 *   this project is perfect if you want to deepen your understanding about linked lists, if you want to refresh your knowledge about linked lists, I recommand this [video from the CS50 cours](https://www.youtube.com/watch?v=2T-A_GFuoTo)
 *   during my research, I found this beautiful video on youtube which is gold for the general introduction to sorting algorithms (https://www.youtube.com/watch?v=WaNLJf8xzC4), although they don't cover Radix Sort and Divide and Conquer
-*
 *   if you want to generate random numbers to test your code, you can use the cmd ``jot -r 100 -100 100`` or the string version ``jot -r -s " " 100 -100 100`` in the terminal

 ## What I learned
+The "push_swap" project was an excellent opportunity for me to learn about different sorting algorithms, data structures, and the importance of optimizing code for efficiency.
+Between the different sorting algorithms, I opted for the radix sort, because I have never heard of it before and I was intrigued to understand how it works.
+Its performance characteristics are lower than another popular algorithm, which is a combination of quick and merge sort, but it sorts in an interesting way.
+I simply found the algorithm neat.

+Additionally, the "push_swap" project emphasized the significance of selecting the appropriate data structure for a given problem.
+As stated in the subject, I had to implement two stacks and I chose to do so using two simply linked lists because I found it to be the most logical option since we only have the limited set of operations mentioned above.